ArcBees/dev-site/site/src/main/markdown/gwtp_v2/index.md

 In addition, **GWTP** offers optional components that let you:

-* Easily communicate with server-side code, leveraging gwt-RPC and allowing you to use a powerful  command pattern;
+* Easily communicate with server-side code, leveraging [GWT-RPC](http://www.gwtproject.org/doc/latest/tutorial/RPC.html) and allowing you to use a powerful command pattern;
-* Simplify the use of web APIs with a library following javax standards (JSR-311);
+* Simplify the use of web APIs with a library following javax standards ([JSR-311](https://jax-rs-spec.java.net/));
 * Nicely support search-engine crawling on your GWT application;
 * Organize your internationalization strings.